 Allow your varnish to dry, and spray with a second coat if you like.
-You don’t have to be quite as careful with your second coat of varnish because your art has been protected by the first coat.

-And, if you want to try this process on a shirt, head on over to Mama Pea Pod, and check out their Sharpie-dyed tees!
+If you’d like to try this process on a shirt, head on over to Mama Pea Pod, and check out their Sharpie-dyed tees!

 Have a wonderful Mother’s Day!